 anchor point for a SegmentIndexBox is the first byte after that box, does this imply that sidx comes before the media it indexes?
 In this case, sidx may also be no usable if the duration of a sample is unknown at the time of packaging it.

-Subsegment Index and Level Assignment (ssix and leva)

-https://github.com/MPEGGroup/FileFormat/issues/12

-See the TuC for combined fixes and improvements.General editing
+General editing

 Presentation terms